 But, is it better than WhatsApp, Facebook Messenger or LINE?

 Well, yes, it could well be.
 The truth is that the other apps mentioned have made them self a name due to their instant messaging and chat capabilities, but their functions for voice and video calls are relatively new.
 We're not saying that they're faulty, but Microsoft's app has plenty of more experience and has become a standard for millions of people that have the advantage that they can call anyone in the world, regardless of the device used, even a landline phone.

 What's new in the latest version

-- General stability and performance improvements.
+- Stability and reliability improvements.